 Cast from shackles which bound them, this bell shall ring out hope for the mentally ill and victory over mental illness.

 The Allen County Association for Mental Health is founded.
 The association began with efforts to improve public understanding of mental illness and public acceptance of persons with mental illnesses.
 These efforts became especially important following massive deinstitutionalization of individuals with mental health conditions starting in 1955.

 The association became affiliated with the national organization Mental Health Association, the nation’s oldest mental health advocacy organization.
 The organization changed its name to Mental Health Association of Allen County (MHAAC).

 The Mental Health Association of Allen County began the adult guardianship program for individuals with intellectual and developmental disabilities leaving the State Developmental Center.
 The state of Indiana subcontracted with MHAAC to have client advocacy staff investigate neglect, self-neglect, abuse and exploitation of individuals with disabilities and elderly individuals from 1987 through 2004.

 MHAAC began hosting Lunch and Learn workshops and lectures every other month.
 These lectures cover a variety of mental health topics for professionals and the general public.

-MHAAC officially changed its name to Mental Health America of Northeast Indiana.
+MHAAC expanded services to provide education and support throughout 11 counties in Northeast Indiana and officially changed its name to Mental Health America of Northeast Indiana.
 The new name is a reflection of the organization’s commitment to helping the entire Northeast Indiana region improve mental health.